harshal-art/qr-redirect/README.md

 # QR Code Generator

-A fast and simple QR code generator built with FastAPI and Python.
+A modern web application for generating QR codes with various customization options, built with FastAPI and React.
 Generate QR codes that never expire and can be downloaded or shared easily.

 ## Features

-- Generate QR codes from text or URLs
+- Generate QR codes from various sources:
-- Download QR codes as PNG images
-- Share QR codes directly from the app
+  - URLs
+  - vCards (contact information)
+  - WiFi network credentials
+  - Email addresses
+  - SMS messages
+  - And more...

+- Advanced customization options:
+  - Custom foreground and background colors
+  - Adjustable size and border
+  - Multiple output formats (PNG, SVG, PDF)
+  - Error correction levels

-- Modern, responsive UI
+- Modern, responsive React-based UI
+- FastAPI backend with RESTful API
 - No expiration - QR codes are saved as static files
 - Custom filenames for generated QR codes